BigJonas/unnamed-arisu52/README.md

 * Flex cuts

    Although Im not too confident in the flex cuts being needed some small flex cuts would be nice.
 This could compliment the stiffness of some stiffer materials I plan to use on the plate

-* PCB mounted version

-    This would come later in the process once I have the case and plate designed but I would like to have a version where it is just the pcb.